AalaaIbrahim/Automotive_Bootcamp/Tasks/Sprint-2/03-LCS/README.md

+# Longest Consecutive Subsequence (LCS)

-# An app to find the size of the Longest Consecutive Subsequence in an iteger array that the user enters.
+An app to find the size of the longest streak of consecutive numbers in an iteger array that the user enters.

  -Copy the test cases straight from the "TestCases.txt" file for simplicity.